LingxiaoWu2021/SFPTMP/README.txt

 - The code and data sets are also available from https://github.com/LingxiaoWu2021/SFPTMP.

 ## DATASETS:
-- The instance data are provided in the folder "data".
+- The instance data are provided in the folder "instances".
-- For a detailed explanation of the instance data, find the "README" file in the folder "data".
+- For a detailed explanation of the instance data, find the "README" file in the folder "instances".

 ## RESULTS:
 - The detailed results obtained by each solution method for all instances are provided in the folder "data".